atomjack/simple-lastfm/README.md

 Optional parameters:

 * `session_key`
+* `debug`

 I recommend you save the session key and reuse it when possible.
+Debug should be true or false.
+By default it is false.
+Set it to true to have some console commands outputted.

 ### getSessionKey ( callback )
 callback: A function which receives a single object.
 On success, this object looks like: